raj-mistry/findingWaldo/README.md

 # findingWaldo
-A program I made in first year that finds waldo
+A program I made in first year, image processing with python to add effects to images.
+I also made a program that finds waldo